Userpilot is an amazing product. It is basically a user onboarding software that helps you with both customer onboarding and employee onboarding.

 Userpilot is a SaaS product that helps you create in-product experiences for your customers.

-With features such as interactive walkthroughs, tooltips, checklists, resource centers, and NPS; Userpilot gives you the necessary tools to improve user activation and increase feature adoption, all while enabling you to track the performance of what you’ve created with a simple analytics feature.
+With key features such as interactive walkthroughs, tooltips, checklists, resource centers, and NPS; Userpilot gives you the necessary tools to improve user activation and increase feature adoption, all while enabling you to track the performance of what you’ve created with a simple analytics feature.

 - 14-day free trial (no credit card required)